arunvickram/aruns-raku-tutorial/src/content/docs/oop/oop.md

 In our example class `Account`, the field declaration `$.id` tells us the following:

 1. The `$` in the twigil `$.` indicates a *scalar* just like the sigil `$`, meaning that the variable holds a singular value as opposed to a list or hash.
-2. The `.` in the twigil `$.` indicates a public field, meaning that the field is accessible outside of instance methods.
+2. The `.` in the twigil `$.` tells Raku to generate accessor methods for `$.id`, meaning that `id` is accessible outside of instance methods.

+There are no public fields in Raku.

 Taking the example `$account` from above, because we declared the field `id` using the twigil, `$.`, we can access the id of `$account` with a simple accessor method call: